Lockx-Security/Lockx-Ethereum-Contracts/README.md

 ---

-## Development & Testing Acknowledgments
+## Development and testing acknowledgments

-This project's comprehensive test suite (46 test files, 438 passing tests, 90.5% branch coverage) was developed through an intensive automated testing approach using Claude AI for systematic test generation and coverage optimization.
-Over multiple development cycles, Claude assisted with:
+Parts of the test suite (46 test files, 438 passing tests, 90.5% branch coverage) were assisted by automated tooling, including Claude, for test generation and coverage improvement.

-- **Automated Unit Test Generation**: Systematic creation of edge case tests and branch coverage optimization
-- **Property-Based Test Design**: Development of invariant tests for Foundry integration
-- **Security Test Coverage**: Comprehensive testing of signature verification, access control, and attack vectors
-- **Test Infrastructure**: Professional test organization and documentation

-This AI-assisted approach enabled achieving high-quality test coverage that would have required significantly more manual development time, while maintaining rigorous security standards and professional code quality.

-The core smart contract logic, architecture, and security design remain entirely human-authored by the Lockx Security team.
+The core smart contract logic, architecture, and security design are authored by the Lockx team.

 ---